Posted in Lean Doughs, Techniques on Nov 1st, 2010

 Posted in Lean Doughs on Feb 13th, 2010

-Multigrain Bread Alright everyone.
+Alright everyone.
 Get out your monogrammed stationery and Cross pen.
 This is a bread that you simply must write home about.
 Up until this point, I’ve not been a real big fan of multigrain bread.
 Perhaps it’s because I’ve never had the pleasure of sampling a really well-made multigrain loaf.
-To me, multigrain […]
+To me, multigrain bread has […]

 Read Full Post »